 Today it is one of Japan's largest and most populated cities; with almost ten million people living in the metropolitan area.
 It is home to Japan's automotive giants - Toyota, Honda, Mitsubishi Motors - and other Japanese heavyweight corporations.
 There are a surprising number of Japanese-descent Brazilian immigrants.

-Explore the best journey planner for your visit to Nagoya-shi and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Nagoya-shi and create a flawless plan in few simple steps!